MC Hammer: Too Legit to Quit (1991)

-After publicly dropping the "M.C." from his stage name, Hammer released Too Legit to Quit (also produced by Felton Pilate) in 1991.
+After publicly dropping the "MC" from his stage name, Hammer released Too Legit to Quit (also produced by Felton Pilate) in 1991.
 Hammer answered his critics within certain songs from the album.
 Sales were strong (over five million copies), with the title track being the biggest hit single from this record.
 The album peaked in the Top 5 of the Billboard 200.
-Another hit came soon after, with "Addams Groove" (which appeared on both The Addams Family motion picture soundtrack and the vinyl and cassette versions of 2 Legit 2 Quit), reaching No. 7 in the U.S. and No. 4 in the UK.
+Another hit came soon after, with "Addams Groove" (which appeared on both The Addams Family motion picture soundtrack and the vinyl and cassette versions of 2 Legit 2 Quit), reaching No. 7 in the US and No. 4 in the UK.
 His video for the song appeared after the movie.

 Hammer set out on a high-profile tour promoting the album which included a stage show loaded with singers, dancers and backup musicians.
 In 1992, Boyz II Men joined the tour as an opening act.
 While traveling the country, their tour manager Khalil Roundtree was murdered in Chicago, and the group's future performances of "It's So Hard to Say Goodbye to Yesterday" were dedicated to him.
 As a result of this unfortunate experience, the song would help advance their success.
 Ultimately, however, the lavish show proved too expensive to support through album sales and it was cancelled partway through its scheduled run.